William Heneker

-General Sir William Charles Giffard Heneker, (22 August 1867 – 24 May 1939) was a Canadian soldier who served with the British Army in West Africa, India, and then later on the Western Front during the First World War.
+General Sir William Charles Giffard Heneker, (22 August 1867 – 24 May 1939) was a Canadian soldier who served with the British Army in West Africa, India, and then later on the Western Front during the First World War, where he notably commanded the 8th Division on the Western Front.
 A notable military strategist and tactician, he became one of the most experienced and highly decorated Canadians in the British Empire, and one of only a handful of Canadians to reach the rank of full general.

-Education
+Early life and education

-William Heneker, “descended from an old Staffordshire family”, was born in Sherbrooke, Quebec on 22 August 1867, the son of Richard William Heneker (1823–1912) and Elizabeth, daughter of Captain Edward Tuson of the Royal Navy.
+William Charles Giffard Heneker, "descended from an old Staffordshire family", was born in Sherbrooke, Quebec, on 22 August 1867, "the year in which Canada achieved Dominion status".
+He was the son of architect Richard William Heneker (1823–1912) and Elizabeth, daughter of Captain Edward Tuson of the Royal Navy.
 He received his early education at Bishop's College School in Lennoxville, Quebec, and then later entered military life when he enrolled at the Royal Military College of Canada in Kingston, Ontario on 1 September 1884.
-Assigned student #168, he graduated from RMC on 28 June 1888 with the rank of sergeant and first class grades.
+Assigned student #168, he graduated with the rank of sergeant and first class grades on 28 June 1888, exactly "twenty-six years to the day before the assassination of the Archduke Franz Ferdinand in Sarajevo" which would change the young Heneker's life "and the world he grew up in forever".